Our bilateral relationship is founded in particular on the unique human and historical ties between our two countries.

-The visit by the French President on 6 December 2017 set the tone for deeper relations.
-He delivered three messages to the Algerians: the shared desire to move forward together on the issue of remembrance (return of Algerian human remains conserved at the Musée de l’Homme); a call for a more open Algerian economy and support for mutual investment (creation of a bilateral fund); and the desire for a relationship that better addresses the expectations of young people in particular (higher education and vocational training).
+The visit by the French President on 6 December 2017 set the tone for a deeper relationship.
+He wanted to send three messages to our partners: the shared desire to move forward together on the issue of remembrance (return of Algerian human remains conserved at the Musée de l’Homme); support for mutual investment; and the desire for a relationship that better addresses the expectations of young people in particular (higher education and vocational training).

 The fourth High-Level Intergovernmental Committee (CIHN) meeting, co-chaired by the two Prime Ministers and involving six ministers on each side, was held in Paris on 7 December 2017, giving rise to eleven agreements in five sectors: health (Sanofi and Ipsen), vocational training in the electricity sector (Schneider Electric), agrifood (Axéréal), entrepreneurship and higher education.